patdie421/merlin-timeii-prodos-driver/Documentation/howtobuild.md

 To build the driver and setup tools you need a copy of Merlin if possible installed on a hard drive.
 That's the image I use:
 [PRODOS8HD image](https://mirrors.apple2.org.za/ftp.apple.asimov.net/images/productivity/misc/71-PRODOS8HD.170612.2mg)
 Start your Apple II with this image, create a src directory (`/PRODOS8HD/TIMEIISRC` for example).
 Copy all file from `timeii.0.1.src.po` image into this directory.
+Please keep the directory structure.
 ## build the driver file (timeii.system)
 The driver is not build by the linker.
 Follow this step to: build